Hope View School

 T: 01227 738000

-Hope View School is an Independent Special School for pupils with complex needs including Attention Deficit Hyperactivity Disorder (ADHD),Autistic Spectrum Disorders (ASD) or Asperger’s Syndrome, emotional, behavioural and learning difficulties.
+Hope View School is an Independent Special School for pupils with complex needs including Attention Deficit Hyperactivity Disorder (ADHD),Autistic Spectrum Disorders (ASD) or Asperger’s Syndrome, social, emotional, mental health and learning difficulties.

 The school is based just outside the village of Chilham within close proximity of Canterbury, Ashford, Maidstone, Thanet and the Medway towns (Kent).
 The school is equipped to accommodate 40 boys, aged between 7 and 18 years who often find mainstream provision difficult to manage for many reasons.

 Pupils are normally admitted because they have an Education and Health Care Plan (EHCP), therefore, funding is provided by their Local Education Authority.

 Our main aims are:

 To ensure, as far as possible, that each pupil placed at Hope View is given every opportunity to learn, be supported and be listened to.

 To support pupils in the development of their Literacy and Numeracy skills by increasing reading, spelling and numerate ability ages through the use of suitable individual intervention programmes.

 To ensure pupils are well equipped by the time they leave Hope View to deal with working life, college, apprenticeships and are able to make a positive contribution to society.

 To ensure, that by the time a pupil’s time in statutory education comes to an end, the majority of the outcomes detailed on their Education and Health Care Plan (EHCP) have been addressed.